hmk55555/QiskitAI/README.md

 * [QNN-MNIST.ipynb](./QNN-MNIST.ipynb) - Implements a simple Quantum Neural Network (QNN) with a simple Ansatz using RealAmplitudes with three reps, which contains the model parameters that need to be trained.
 * [QCNN-MNIST.ipynb](./QCNN-MNIST.ipynb) - Implements Convolutional and Pooling layers to create a Quantum Convolutional Neural Network (QCNN)

+## Output
+The model returns the value it predicts to be in the image.
+Both models are multiclass, classifying 4 different digits.

 ## Current Observations
 No significant differences were noticed in training time.
 Both the QNN and QCNN had similar training times for the same number of epochs.